kobiyoyo/kobiyoyo/README.md

-### Hi there,I am Chubiyojo Adama a Full Stack Developer 👋
+### Hi there, I am Chubiyojo Adama a Full Stack Developer 👋

 Here are some ideas to get you started: